Victor Weisskopf: Biography

 Weisskopf was born in Vienna to Jewish parents and earned his doctorate in physics at the University of Göttingen in Germany in 1931.
-His brilliance in physics led to work with the great physicists exploring the atom, especially Niels Bohr, who mentored Weisskopf at his institute in Copenhagen.
+He did postdoctoral work with Werner Heisenberg, Erwin Schrödinger, Wolfgang Pauli, and Niels Bohr.
+Bohr mentored Weisskopf at his institute in Copenhagen.
 By the late 1930s, he realized that, as a Jew, he needed to get out of Europe.
-Bohr helped him find a position in the United States.
+Bohr helped him find a position at University of Rochester in the United States.

+During World War II he was Deputy Division Leader of the Theoretical Division of the Manhattan Project at Los Alamos, and he later campaigned against the proliferation of nuclear weapons.

+After World War II, Weisskopf joined the physics faculty at MIT, ultimately becoming head of the department.
+In 1956, he became one of the founding members of the Physical Science Study Committee (PSSC), developing the curriculum for a revolutionary method of teaching physics at the high school level.
+As the Red Scare faded, in 1959 Weisskopf joined physicists George Gamow and Hans Bethe in supporting the return of exiled physicist Frank Oppenheimer to science teaching;